hckhanh/google-safe-browsing/README.md

 ## Release Notes

-You can go to [Releases](https://github.com/hckhanh/google-safe-browsing/releases) page to see the release notes.
+You can go to the [Releases](https://github.com/hckhanh/google-safe-browsing/releases) page to see the release notes.

 > [!NOTE]
 > The Safe Browsing API is for non-commercial use only.
 If you need to use APIs to detect malicious URLs for commercial